BigbangMetaverses/ComprehensionAssistant/README.md

 1. Upload the articles or a series of articles to get the machine to help to understand the content

-2. Studnet can at this stage just type in questions to have the content from the book
+2. Learners can at this stage just type in the question to have the content from the docs